11 Best Aerospace ERP Software Systems for 2026

 Your team isn't always sitting at a desk.
 Maintenance technicians are on the hangar floor, pilots are in the cockpit, and managers are often moving between facilities.
 A modern aerospace ERP should offer cloud-based access, allowing your team to get the information they need from anywhere, at any time.
 This flexibility is essential for maintaining productivity and making quick decisions.
 Look for providers that also offer mobile applications, like the SOMA Production App, which empower your on-the-ground personnel to update work orders, check inventory, and access technical documents directly from a tablet or phone.

-Integrations with PLM, MES, and other systems
+Integrations with PLM, MES, and Other Systems

 Your ERP is the core of your digital ecosystem, but it rarely works alone.
 It needs to communicate seamlessly with other critical systems, such as Product Lifecycle Management (PLM) for design data and Manufacturing Execution Systems (MES) for shop floor control.
 When evaluating an ERP, ask about its integration capabilities.
 A good system will have open APIs and pre-built connectors that allow it to share data with your other software tools.
 This creates a single source of truth across your entire organization, from engineering and flight operations to maintenance and finance, ensuring everyone is working with the most current information.

-Top Aerospace ERP Software Providers
+A Look at the Top Aerospace ERP Providers

 Choosing an ERP is a major decision, so it’s important to know the key players in the aerospace industry.
 Each provider offers a unique set of features and focuses on different aspects of aviation management, from MRO and manufacturing to flight operations and compliance.
 While some are massive, general-purpose platforms with aerospace modules, others are specialized systems built from the ground up for aviation.
 Here’s a look at eight of the top aerospace ERP software providers to help you find the right fit for your operations.